flowistic-ai/awesome-flowistic/README.md

-# awesome-flowistic
+# Awesome Flowisitc
-A curated list of awesome resources we use at Flowistic
+A curated list of books, libraries, apps and papers we love and use at [Flowistic](https://flowistic.ai).
+We work with innovative and high-performing companies and startups and help them build complex projects using Python, NLP & Machine Learning, Cloud and advanced computing.